 5. Map content to the buying process

-Developing a content strategy and editorial plan can feel overwhelming even for the most well-resourced marketing departments.
+Developing a content strategy and editorial plan can feel overwhelming even for the most well-resourced HRO marketing departments.
 At a time when we are personally and professionally barraged with content—constant content—thinking about our next datasheet/video/infographic/guide/whitepaper/webinar/tweet/post can give you pause (or at worst, paralysis).